gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 You can use the [Kafka Streams Topology Visualizer](https://zz85.github.io/kafka-streams-viz/) utility to visualize the topology in a graphical manner.
 Copy the string representation into the **Input Kafka Topology** field and click **Update**.
 You should a visualization like the one below

 ![Alt Image Text](./images/kafka-streams-topology-visualizer-repartition.png "Kafka Streams Topology Visulizer")

+Take note that the `repartition()` causes the topology to be split-up into two sub-topologies.

 You can see that the compacted topic `test-kstream-compacted-topic` is read into a state store and the `test-kstream-input-topic` is joined against that state store to enrich the stream.